JamesJonesConsulting/podman-dind-like/README.md

 This job runs on a self-hosted Github Actions agent and publishes to Github's container registry ghcr.io as a 'public' image and can be downloaded via a simple docker command or other means as you see fit.

+Note: The `build-push` action doesn't work with 'podman' (commented out in the pipeline) as it tightly coupled with 'buildx' which is only supported with native docker.

 ```
 docker pull ghcr.io/jamesjonesconsulting/podman-dind-like:latest
 ```